Home » Tools » Jigs » The Best Dovetail Jigs for Routers and Router Tables

 • Through dovetails are a joint style where both ends of the wood are visible once assembled.
 Since the exposed ends are usually desired to be seen, they are used less in drawers and more in boxes and furniture.

 • Half-blind dovetails are used when the face of one board conceals a dovetail joint behind it.
-These style of dovetail joint is most popular in drawers.
+This style of dovetail joint is most prevalent in drawers.

 • Secret mitered dovetails, as the name implies, take the wood construction to the next level by completely hiding the dovetails once assembled.
-These are mostly used by professionals and high end woodworkers.
+These are used mainly by professionals and high-end woodworkers.

 • Sliding dovetails are the easiest to produce and are simply an angled slot that holds an equally cut wood end.

-Beyond these classic styles of dovetails, you’ll find an assortment of styles that more advanced jigs (like from Leight) or hand-cut solutions offer.
+Beyond these classic styles of dovetails, you’ll find an assortment of techniques that more advanced jigs (like Leight) or hand-cut solutions offer.

 Alternatives to a Dovetail Joint